MENU

 1983

-Proven Financial Strength
+Financial Strength Proven

 1984

-New Leadership
+New Leadership Selected

 J. Michael Belz is appointed the 13th President/CEO of Catholic Life Insurance Union, becoming the youngest president of a fraternal insurance company in the United States, at 31.